 The Curaflex® pipe sleeve range from DOYMA are proven for cases in which sealed apertures for construction are needed.
 Together with the DOYMA pipe gasket inserts they form a perfect pipe sealing solution.
-Made either from special fibre cement or steel, Curaflex® cable sleeves allow access for all piping during the building phase or after construction.
+They are made from special fibre cement or steel.
+Curaflex® cable sleeves allow access for all piping during the building phase or after construction.
 DOYMA’s Curaflex® pipe sleeves offer all this even where there are no suitable core bores or openings available.

 Sealing against pressing water